pharmbio/robotlab/cellpainter/sop-imager.md

   - In doubt, stop the robot immediately using this button
   - Then press the stop button in the user interface

+The system does not have estimates for how long the acquisition will take which can make the gui visualisation look weird.
+All is still OK: the robotarm system will still do run the machines in the same sequential order.

 ### Running a test

 Use the test_proj plate.
 The Nikon job named `dan` can be used: